 SMA Postdoctoral Fellowships

 The SMA is a pioneering radio interferometer designed for arc-second imaging in the submillimeter spectrum.
 Used primarily for imaging molecular lines and dust continuum in cold interstellar clouds, the SMA has also found application in observations of high energy phenomena, black holes, gamma-ray bursts, supernovae, and blazars.
 In addition to its outstanding record in astronomical research, the SMA is a world leader in the design of wide-bandwidth, high-frequency radio receivers for astronomy.
-The SMA operates a next generation correlator which vastly increases total bandwidth (to 32 GHz) while retaining high spectral resolution (140 kHz) across the entire processed spectral range, providing significantly enhanced science capability.
-We are in the process of exanding this new correlator further, expecting to process 12 GHz/sideband per polarization in late 2019.
+The SMA operates a next generation correlator which vastly increases total bandwidth to 48 GHz while retaining high spectral resolution (140 kHz) across the entire processed spectral range, providing significantly enhanced science capability.

 While the SMA fellowships are intended primarily for research associated with the SMA, being located at the Center for Astrophysics, fellows have unique opportunities to develop collaborations within the wider CfA community and enjoy extraordinary freedom in structuring their own research activities.